Postgraduate Diploma in ENT

 General information – Postgraduate Diploma ENT:

-- The programme has been designed specifically for primary care physicians wishing to gain experience in the management of clinical and service aspects of ENT.
+- The programme has been designed specifically for physicians either already employed or wishing to work in ENT.

-- The course runs over approximately 9 to 12 months.
+- The course runs over approximately a year.
 For exact course dates and locations please check website.

 - The reading topics i.e. resource learning material, which are specifically commissioned by Rila Institute of Health Sciences, cover the essential elements in developing core knowledge and skills in ENT.